Criminal History Expungement Eligibility

 Clear Your Name: Remove Your Criminal Record & Move Forward

 A mistake that results in a criminal conviction can follow you for years—even the rest of your life.
-But it doesn’t have to: it is possible to take felony convictions off of your record through a process called expungement.
+But it doesn’t have to: it is possible remove felony convictions from your record through a process called expungement.

 How Expungement Works in Michigan

-By removing convictions from your record, you can legally tell employers that you’ve never been convicted of a crime.
+By removing convictions from your record, you can legally tell employers and landlords that you’ve never been convicted of a crime.
 That alone makes expungement worth pursuing.

 Convictions that Cannot be Expunged